-#10 Extend the knee while seated
+#7 Extend the knee actively seated

-- Sit on a chair with your back straight.

-- Extend the knee of the operated leg as far as possible, keeping the thigh in contact with the seat of the chair.

-- Hold the position for 5 seconds.

-- Slowly lower the foot, then repeat.
+- Sit in a chair with your back straight. - Extend the knee of the operated leg to the maximum while keeping the thigh in contact with the seat of the chair. - Hold the position for 5 seconds. - Slowly lower the foot to the floor, then repeat.